 Finally, pour the batter into the greased pan and bake for 25 - 28 minutes until a toothpick comes out clean.

-How is this recipe healthier?
+How is this cornbread recipe healthy?

 Easy ingredient substitutions: